-Synonymous with his bay city, this modern marvel defines this destination and is one of the most popular and photographed landmarks.
+A modern marvel that defines San Francisco’s landscape, the Golden Gate Bridge is one of the city’s most popular and photographed landmarks.
 Throughout San Francisco, you can see its “international orange” peeks but some views are definitely better than others.
 Below you’ll discover 10 places to go for the best views of the Golden Gate Bridge.

 1) Battery Spencer

 The view of the Golden Gate Bridge plastered on postcards worldwide?
 It’s from Battery Spencer.
 To get here, cross the Bridge to Marin County towards the Marin Headlands Coastal Route.
 Follow the route until you find Battery Spencer, an old military installation with crumbling buildings and historic artifacts.
 From this vantage point, there are no obstructions and the eye-level views mean you can get some incredible photographs.
 There’s also a viewing platform at Battery Spencer, with plenty of room, so you won’t have to battle for your sightseeing spot.